davescruggs/forcetknodedemo/README.md

 <h1>ForceTK + jQuery Mobile + Node.js</h1>
-This project uses the ForceTK library to communicate back to the Salesforce Platform via a PHP proxy.
+This project uses the ForceTK library to communicate back to the Salesforce Platform via a Node.js proxy.
 It is easily deployable to Heroku.

 <h2>Deploying to Heroku</h2>
 * git clone git@github.com:joshbirk/forcetknodedemo.git